shodiqimamp/gigih-finalProject/README.md

 ## FINAL PROJECT

-Description : This project was made to fulfill the Midterm Project Fullstack Engineer Track assignment from the GIGIH 3.0 program
+Description : This project was made to fulfill the Final Project Fullstack Engineer Track assignment from the GIGIH 3.0 program

 ## Table Of Content
 * [Database Structure](#database-structure)